Supplement Compliance Risks: What Can Go Wrong

 State Age Restrictions on Supplement Sales

-New York enacted age verification requirements for weight loss and muscle-building supplements (Executive Law Section 396-eee, effective April 2024).
-Michigan, Illinois, Massachusetts, and New Jersey are advancing similar bills.
-Federal courts have upheld these state laws.
+New York enacted age verification requirements for weight loss and muscle-building supplements (General Business Law Section 391-oo, effective April 22, 2024).
+Michigan, Illinois, Massachusetts, and New Jersey have introduced similar bills.
+A federal court declined to block the New York law, and the Second Circuit affirmed that decision in November 2025, though the legal challenge on First Amendment grounds continues.
 Brands selling in these categories should prepare for state-by-state age verification at the point of sale.

 THC Compliance Standards

-New federal standards (H.R.
-5371, Section 781) taking effect November 12, 2026 set statutory limits for total THC in hemp-derived products including dietary supplements: maximum 0.3% total THC by dry weight and 0.4 milligrams total per container.
-“Total THC” includes delta-9, THCA, and other cannabinoids with similar effects—not just delta-9 alone.
+New federal standards taking effect November 12, 2026 set statutory limits for total THC in hemp-derived products including dietary supplements: per Section 781 of H.R.
+5371, maximum 0.3% total THC by dry weight and 0.4 milligrams total per container.
+“Total THC” includes delta-9, THCA, and other cannabinoids with similar effects, not just delta-9 alone.
 Products exceeding these limits become controlled substances under federal law, risking enforcement action, product removal, and potential criminal penalties under the Controlled Substances Act.
 Brands using hemp-derived ingredients should verify total THC levels through third-party testing well before the November 2026 deadline.

 Drug Preclusion and Ingredient Status